dobin/yookiterm-challenges/challenge01/challenge01.md

-# Introduction to memory layout advanced
+# Introduction to memory layout - advanced

+## Introduction

 In this challenge, we have a program which prints the address of various variables to stdout.
 Using `readelf`, we will reverse in which ELF sections and segments these variables are stored.

+## Goal

+- Learn more about memory layout and ELF
+- Get a feeling of useful Linux tools

 ## Source